Gunzinger/imgc-rs/README.md

           Choose internal alpha color mode. (in the generated avif file, nothing to do with the input file) Irrelevant for images without transparency [possible values: unassociated-dirty, unassociated-clean, premultiplied]
   -a, --alpha-quality <ALPHA_QUALITY>
           Control target alpha quality (0 - 100, lower is worse).
 Defaults to 90.0
-  -h, --help
+  -o, --output <OUTPUT>
+          Output directory (flat) of processed images.
+Defaults to the same location as the original images with the new file extension
+      --overwrite-if-smaller
+          Overwrite the existing output file if the current conversion resulted in a smaller file --overwrite-existing
+          Overwrite existing output files regardless of size --discard-if-larger-than-input
+          Discards the encoding result if it is larger than the input file (does not create an output file) -h, --help
           Print help
 ```